filamentgroup/fixed-sticky/README.md

 Note the value is always in pixels and an integer.
 * See [this demo for an example of adding a pre-scroll offset](demos/demo-2-pre-scroll.html).

-### Accessing FixedSticky in javascript

-You can access the fixedsticky object - including config and methods. eg:

-    FixedSticky.init('#my-element')

-### Removing sticky positioning

-You can remove the fixedsticky polyfill behavior from any element using:

-    FixedSticky.destroy('#my-element')

-This will remove the polyfill and all it's associated data and classes from the element (but not the `.fixedsticky` class).
-Be aware that browsers that support sticky natively will still do so after the polyfill is removed, unless you take steps to stop it.
-If *the last instance* of a polyfilled element has been unitialised, the window scroll and resize events will also be removed and the `HTML` tag will have the `fixedsticky-polyfilled` CSS class removed.

 ## Browser Support